Silvina García Larraburu

 Silvina Marcela García Larraburu (born 16 January 1969) is an Argentine politician, currently serving as a National Senator for Río Negro Province since 2013.
 She previously served as a National Deputy from 2011 to 2013, and as a provincial legislator in Río Negro.

 Early life and education

 García Larraburu was born on 16 January 1969 in San Carlos de Bariloche, to a family of Basque descent.
 She comes from a politically active family, and her father was active in the peronist movement, while her mother was a sympathizer of the Radical Civic Union.
 Her great-grandfather, Martín Larraburu, was a mayor in La Pampa.

-García Larraburu counts with a degree on Public Relations from the Argentine University of Enterprise (UADE), having graduated in 1991.
+García Larraburu has a degree in Public Relations from the Argentine University of Enterprise (UADE), having graduated in 1991.